VictoriaPalm/virka6/README.md

 Move left: Left arrow key (←)
 Move right: Right arrow key (→)
 Shoot: Spacebar ( )

+Switch in different implementations of Squadron:
+Press key "S"

 Exiting the Game:
 Press x in the upper left corner of the tab to exit the game.